isomerpages/govtech-gobusiness-main/pages/ipgrow/dennemeyer.md

 <a name='testimonials'></a>
 ### Testimonials

 *"DIAMS iQ is a fantastic product.
 It provides an invaluable system to manage Intellectual Property practices and patent practices.
 It includes the key features required to manage and prosecute patents, and also includes many advanced features to help process applications.
 After-sales support is great and is extremely quick to correct any issues.
-DIAMS iQ is a very flexible system, and I would highly recommend this software."* - Anthony Alder, Princpal, Alder IP.
+DIAMS iQ is a very flexible system, and I would highly recommend this software."* - Anthony Alder, Principal, Alder IP.

 *"Managing Hugo Boss' portfolios requires flexibility as much as reliability.
 For this, Dennemeyer has always offered us the ideal combination of technology and expertise.
 Their DIAMS iQ software solution integrates seamlessly with our in-house setup and the wider ecosystem of Dennemeyer services.
 All the while, the support of their attorneys as well as our historical network of partners has empowered our branding activities over many productive years.
 We are eager to meet the future with Dennemeyer's Intellectual Property experts at our side."* - Nicole Klug, Team Leader Global IP Department, Hugo Boss.